We helped USAA turn around their big data projects and create a data engineering culture

 Tom Goolsby: 36:12 So, uh, depending on which framework you’re using, we use SAFe and, depending on which project, it’s either a two or four-week iteration for us, and with our teams, largely what I see happening is they’re working side by side.
 And so while he’s looking at the last thing that was given to him, the Data Scientist is looking at the last thing that was given to them and trying to make that work.
 The Data Engineer has what’s already in his queue and he’s working on delivering the next thing.
 So there’s a constant backlog of work, especially from an agile perspective.
 But without them sitting close together, I like them sitting close together, but in a distributed environment where you have people working in other states; Skype and those other things are kinds of our friends.
 And whether using Skype or Slack or something along those lines, there’s some communication that’s going on.
 It’s telling them, it’s like, “okay, this is available.
 Can you take a look at this?”

 Jesse Anderson: 37:15 Yeah.
 One thing I’d mention, if you read the book, you’ll see a diagram that I have in there and it’s the data science team and Data Engineering team.
 There is a really high bandwidth communication link between them.
 If they’re not on the same team, they are really talking to each other much closer than the rest of the organization.
 It brings up a thought that I didn’t point out is, you want to know what’s difficult about big data, it’s the fact that you have to go cross-organizational in a way that you never had to before.
-There are obviously technical issues, but you’ve never had to be so cross-organizational that Tom on the analytics department and me on the IT side are going to have to work that closely together.
+There’s obviously technical issues, but you’ve never had to be so cross-organizational that Tom on the analytics department and me on the IT side are going to have to work that closely together.
 And that’s one of the real key difficulties you’re alluding to.